-You must bring the following items with you in preparation for your two-day voyage:
+You must bring the following items with you for your two-day voyage:

 3) Food for Two Days – Bring 1 breakfast, 2 lunches, and snacks that do not require cooking.
 You will be going ashore for dinner on Friday night.
 A refrigerator will be available, but do not plan to microwave food.

 4) Sleeping Bag and a Pillow – A berth (sleeping area) is provided for each student; however sheets, blankets, and pillows are not.
 Each student should have a sleeping bag or adequate blankets.
 It will be cold at night, regardless of season.
 Pillows are optional, but can make your night more comfortable.